vaiper79/hoth_diorama/README.md

 # Hoth Diorama

 These are the files used to control the audio/lighting circuit I will use on my Bandai 1/144 AT-AT and Snowspeeder scale models in a Hoth battle scene diorama.
+Check out my homepage/blog for more details.

 Disclaimer:
 I am NOT a professional programmer.
 There WILL be bugs and weird mistakes.
 I try to remove them when I find them, but I cannot guarantee that all my solutions used in the code are good/best practice.
 Also, I am pretty sure this won't destroy your hardware if you try it for yourself, but obviously I take no responsibility if you decide to use my code..